Bear Creek, Alaska: Geography

 Bear Creek is located at (60.176060, -149.395066).
 It is bordered to the south by the city of Seward and to the north by Primrose.
 The CDP includes the unincorporated community of Woodrow, located at the south end of Bear Lake.

 Alaska Route 9, the Seward Highway, runs the length of the Bear Creek community, leading south 4 mi to the center of Seward and north 31 mi to Alaska Route 1 at Tern Lake.
 Anchorage is 122 mi north of Bear Creek.

 According to the United States Census Bureau, the CDP has a total area of 102.2 km2, of which 99.0 km2 are land and 3.3 km2, or 3.21%, are water.
 The southern border of the CDP is the Resurrection River to its outlet in Resurrection Bay.
 Bear Lake is in the center, draining south to the Resurrection.
 The CDP is bordered to the northeast by the South Fork of the Snow River, which flows north to Kenai Lake and is part of the Kenai River watershed flowing west to Cook Inlet.

 Demographics

 Bear Creek first appeared on the 2000 U.S. Census as a census-designated place (CDP).

-At the 2020 census, there was an aggregate of 1,287 people, 557 households, and 362 families within Bear Creek.
-Of the 362 families, 322 were married couples, 11 were male householders without a spouse, and 29 were female householders without a spouse.